dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateAlias.md

 {: .paramName}

 An [SQLIdentifier](sqlref_identifiers_intro.html), which can optionally include a schema name.
-This is the new name you want to create for the view or table.
+This is the new, alternative name you want to create for the view or table.
 {: .paramDefnFirst}